 It lists all the tropical cyclones and disturbances in real time, and provides wind and trajectory models.
 It's good to keep an eye on these things: it can help you plan in well in advance.
 Maybe you want to postpone that camping trip next week if you notice a storm in the Carribbean modeled to make a direct hit where you'll be.
 Maybe it won't but at least you can keep it in mind.

-Accuweather has a good explainer of the 2017 season here.
-It is predicted to be more active than usual.
+Accuweather has a good explainer of the 2018 season here.
+It is predicted to be a normal season.